 Suspension uplines: Hempex is a plastic hemp lookalike with many of the properties of natural hemp, but a single 6mm line has a breaking strength of a half ton.

 Best All-Around Rope

-If we considered each of our categories equally, then hemp would be the best all-around choice.
+If we considered each of our categories equally, then hemp would be the best all-around choice for rope bondage.
 It has a smell and sensual feel that many bottoms love.
 It ties beautifully and works well for shibari.
 If you wanted to use a single type of rope for everything, it’s even possible to find reinforced hemp to use for safe suspension uplines.

 Other Rope Resources

 We may earn a small commission (at no additional cost to you) from Amazon if you make a purchase via some of the links below.